By Roy Burner - Minister of the Gospel

 Eli's daughter-in-law, upon hearing the news went into labor, bringing forth a son, and called him Ichabod, saying: The glory is departed from Israel for the ark of God is taken; and then died, with all of Israel struck with astonishment upon hearing these tragic events.

-The Book of Psalms reveals God delivered his strength into captivity and his glory into the enemy's hand (Psalm 78:61); in reference to the ark that was taken in the day of Eli, the priest.
+Scripture reveals that God delivered his strength into captivity and his glory into the enemy's hand (Psalm 78:61); in reference to the ark that was taken in the day of Eli, the priest.

 A ripple effect of events took place leaving a whole nation affected.
-We are seeing the disastrous results of famine, pestilences, with a withdrawal from God in these latter days that should awaken one to the consequences for allowing ungodliness to fester and nourish.
+We are seeing the disastrous results of famine, pestilences, many record breaking disasters; along with a withdrawal from God, in these latter days that should awaken the people to the consequences for allowing ungodliness to fester and nourish.

-Laws and rulings are made to accommodate rather than a withdrawal.
-Some voices are crying out in protest; but there is also a blindness and silence towards such.
+However, laws and rulings are made to accommodate rather than a withdrawal.
+Some voices are crying out in protest; but far too few with blindness and silence by many.
 Biblical examples of God's judgmental strokes towards the unrepentant in heart are readily identifiable: but man continues his ill-conceived deeds, despite such warnings.

-When a nation has a history of looking to God for its strength and guidance; it is sad to see that influence dissipating, with an ungodly influence overriding it.
+When a nation has a history of looking to God for its strength and guidance; it is sad to see a withdrawal, with ungodly influence overriding it.
 Ungodliness has a ripple effect as it continues to unfold it clutches of evilness, with an appetite towards such.

-Scripture reveals in the last days perilous times shall come: Men shall being lovers of their own selves, covetous, proud, unthankful, unholy.
-Despisers of those that are good, lovers of pleasures more than lovers of God, having a form of godliness, but denying the power thereof: from such turn away (2 Timothy 3:1-5).
+Scripture reveals in the last days perilous times shall come: For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy.
+Without natural affection, trucebreakers, false accusers, incontinent (or without self-control), despisers of those that are good, traitors, heady (or reckless), high-minded, lovers of pleasures more than lovers of God; having a form of godliness, but denying the power thereof: from such turn away (2 Timothy 3:1-5).

-Such traits have a ripple effect in that when godliness is withdrawn from the heart of man, enters in with a dominion effect of continuation.
+Such traits have a ripple effect in that when godliness is withdrawn from the heart of man, ungodliness and the sinful nature of man enters in.
 Scripture reveals: The wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).
 Though Christ the ripple effect of the sinful, inherited nature of man, can be defeated!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.